The European Neuroendocrine Tumor Society (ENETS) set up a process of accreditation for Centres of Excellence.

 It aimed to define specialist centres across Europe that were able to treat patients with neuroendocrine tumours.
-We were awarded ENETS centre of excellence status in March 2011 and again in 2014.
-In March 2019, we were fully re-accredited for a further five years.
+We were awarded ENETS Center of Excellence status in March 2011 and again in 2014.
+In March 2019, we were fully re-accredited for a further 5 years.

 In order to be accredited, centres had to:

 - have an established, regular multidisciplinary team meeting

 - be involved in research and clinical trials

 - be able to offer a broad range of treatments

 - be able to monitor the results of treatments

 - actively involve patients in their activities (such as the NET Patient Foundation Support Group Day)

 Setting up a network of Centres of Excellence allows them to work with each other in collaboration, for example in the development of new treatments (through clinical trials) and in sharing best practice.